fwaris/FsOpenAI/readme.md

 The document collections have to be pre-loaded into Azure Search Service indexes.
 The document collection indexes should support a specific format to enable vector-based searches.
 The required format is described elsewhere in this document.

+Note *chat mode* is an extensibility point for this application.
+New chat modes may be added with associated views; samples; custom backend logic; etc. to extend the application for custom requirements.
+Three built-in chat modes are noted above but new modes may be added in the future.

 ## Infrastructure Requirements
 To support all interaction types, the following are typically required: